airenas/lt-pos-tagger/README.md

    make up
 ```

-What's it.
+That's it.
 You can start using the service:
 ```bash
    curl -X POST -http://localhost:8092/tag -d 'Mama su kasa kasa smėlį.'
 ```